Why Diversity Matters

 This may not be the best choice if you're seeking equality between the sexes (when it comes to their presence on campus).

 At Eastern Michigan University, the disparity between men and women on campus is on par with the national average.
-The undergraduate student body at Eastern Michigan is equally balanced.
+The undergraduate student body at Eastern Michigan is predominantly female.

 Explore Male/Female Diversity at Eastern Michigan